 I am interested in these products for myself, but will my kid’s wear this type of clothing?

 Kid’s like wearing the clothing because it means instant protection, and less fighting about applying, and reapplying sunscreen.
 It is sun protection that does not wash off, and Sun Protection Zone comes out with new products, style changes, and color/pattern choices every year, which keeps kids feeling they have the “cool” factor going on summer after summer.

 How about sizing?

-Size charts are can be viewed on our website, and are located on each product page, just below the product photos.
-For Kid's One-Piece items, be sure to go by the length when choosing your size.
-Do not wear items that are too small, as stretching will cause premature break down of the fabric and diminish the UPF rating.
+Size charts are can be viewed on our website, and are located on each product page, just below the product photos and descriptions.
+For Kid's One-Piece items, be sure to go mainly by the length when choosing your size.
+If in doubt on sizing, buy the larger size.
+Wearing items that are too small causes unnecessary stretching and premature breakdown of the fabric which diminishes the UPF rating.